leoluyi/dotfiles/vim/vim_shortcut_keys.md

 :<linenum>            -   go to <linenum>
 ''                    -   jump to previous line position

-`` (double backtick)  -   jump between previous position and the current position cursor position in jump list
 <C-o> and <C-i>       -   up / down walk through the jump list history

-`.                    -   go back last edit position g; and g,             -   jump through edit positions
+`` (double backtick)  -   jump between previous position and the current position cursor position in jump list `.                    -   go back last change position

 (The ` goes to a mark, and "." is a "special" mark which is automatically set to the position where the last change was made)

+g; and g,             -   jump back and forth change list
 ```

 ### NORMAL MODE -> INSERT MODE